ubclaunchpad/PromoPal-backend/backend/README.md

 ## Requirements

 1. Postgres
+   - when installing, use the default password "postgres"
 2. TypeORM Global Installation (`yarn add typeorm -g`)
    - this will install the TypeORM CLI as well